zayamatias/neogeo/README.md

 As soon as I can I will add some information on "HOWTO" setup a proper development environment for the NeoGeo.

+I generally use Linux to do my stuff, but I'll try to keep it as Windows compatible as possible.

 ## mame_hash.py

 This file will insert the "ROM" into the mame hash file for easier excution of your code.
 It will look up the files in the cart (please respct naming convention of P,S,V,C,M roms) and add it to the mame hash file for neo geo so mame will execute the ROM easily.